guilhermehrq/hackathon_flutter_2019/README.md

 Flutter project developed for the first global flutter hackathon, and won the first place at Franca's hub at 1st of June 2019.

+See a demo of the project at: [Flutterin](https://www.youtube.com/watch?v=AfBlBzjiiFc)

 ## Getting Started

 This project is a starting point for a Flutter application.